What is the difference between the xA4 and xA9?

 At the factory, the DAC output voltage is adjusted while the VCTCXO frequency is measured using a frequency counter.
 Over time and with changes in ambient conditions (e.g. morning shade and afternoon sunlight), this factory-calibrated DAC value may stop producing a sufficiently accurate clock frequency.
 The clock will remain accurate enough for most applications, but some applications have very strict clock accuracy requirements.
 This is when the analog PLL is useful for keeping the VCTCXO tuned.

 The onboard analog PLL featured on the bladeRF 2.0 micro is used to lock the 38.4 MHz onboard VCTCXO to an external reference of nearly any frequency up to 300 MHz.
 The reference input is AC-coupled and internally biased to support either 3.3 V CMOS or sinusoidal reference inputs.
 We have the default reference frequency set to 10 MHz because it is a commonly used reference frequency in test equipment.
 Once locked to its reference, the PLL will send pulses to its charge pump output.
 The pulses are proportional to the difference in frequency and phase between the scaled versions of the reference input and VCTCXO output.
 The result is a mostly steady-state DC voltage that supplies the tune input of the VCTCXO to hold it at “exactly” 38.4 MHz and phase-locked to the 10 MHz reference input.
 The reference input must remain active at all times while using the analog PLL.
-In laboratory testing using a GPS Disciplined Oscillator, a 1 GHz carrier was accurate to approximately 500 mHz (0.5 ppb).
+In laboratory testing using a GPS Disciplined Oscillator, a 1 GHz carrier can be accurate to approximately 500 mHz (0.5 ppb).

 To use the analog PLL, apply a reference clock to the REFIN (J95) U.FL connector located along the top right edge of the bladeRF 2.0 micro, then issue the following bladeRF-cli command: